Christian poetry

 Christian poetry is any poetry that contains Christian teachings, themes, or references.
 The influence of Christianity on poetry has been great in any area that Christianity has taken hold.
 Christian poems often directly reference the Bible, while others provide allegory.

-History of Christian poetry

 Early history

 Poetic forms have been used by Christians since the recorded history of the faith begins.
 The earliest Christian poetry, in fact, appears in the New Testament.
 Canticles such as the Magnificat and Nunc Dimittis, which appear in the Gospel of Luke, take the Biblical poetry of the psalms of the Hebrew Bible as their models.
 Many Biblical scholars also believe that St Paul of Tarsus quotes bits of early Christian hymns in his epistles.
 Passages such as Philippians 2:5-11 (following) are thought by many Biblical scholars to represent early Christian hymns that were being quoted by the Apostle: